VestaRayanAfzar/vesta-devmaid/README.md

     root: __dirname,
     // source directory path - relative from root directory
     src: 'src',
-    // this will transpile typescript into both targets, each one in their own directory
-    // for the following targets, these gulp tasks will be created: dev[es6], dev[es5], watch[es6], watch[es5], publish
-    targets: ['es6', 'es5'],
     // these files will be copied directly to the target folders
     files: ['.npmignore', 'LICENSE', 'README.md'],
     transform: {